SpawnsSinner/SpawnsSinner/README.md

 ## C+H WELCOME FOR FRIENDS AND RESIDENT EVIL PONIES ONLY
-### if you have a problem with Me, say it to My face. quit harassing My friends about it.
 Violet, Syn, or Rookie!!
 18 y/o, plural she/her preferred
 I have a **lot** of people blocked. if I'm ever sitting on someone, that's probably why.

 sharing yumeshipper w/ most f/os except Leon Kennedy, Ada Wong & swap!Niko Elliott
-I disike all ships involving Leon. do not interpret My interactions or My plushies as a ship ever
 ### island build limit whisper = block.
 I am already in a party and am not interested in leaving it.
 I generally stay away from slenderverse fans and will only ever sit in the creepypasta area with My partners.
 **emh & mh fandom please still dni !!** fictives/fictkin are okay.